-Changes in the learning environment are even more difficult to overcome in school districts that lack particular resources.
+Changes in the learning environment are even more challenging to overcome in school districts that lack particular resources.
 Mckinsey estimates that U.S. students lost an average of five to nine months of learning in mathematics.
-But among students of color, that figure increases to between six months to a full year.
+But among students of color, that figure increases to six months to a full year.

-Equality in education is achieved when students are all treated the same and have access to similar resources; whereas, equity is achieved when all students receive the resources they need to graduate prepared for success after high school.
+Equality in education is achieved when students are all treated the same and have access to similar resources, whereas equity is achieved when all students receive the resources they need to graduate prepared for success after high school.
 The simplest example of equity in education can be found in teachers who can adapt their teaching style to match a student’s learning capabilities.

-In order to successfully combat learning loss, students must be presented with more than just traditional remediation strategies.
+To successfully combat learning loss, students must be presented with more than just traditional remediation strategies.
 Academic acceleration includes a wide variety of educational and instructional strategies educators use to advance the learning progress of all students regardless of where they are in their learning trajectory.